arj03/ssb-browser-core/README.md

 mentions array.
 This is useful for notifications for a particular feed.

+### feedSyncer.syncFeeds(cb)

+Calling this will ensure that the feeds you follow are synced in full and that feeds followed by someone you follow are synced partially, meaning the latest 25 messages, contacts & profile information.

 ## net

 This is the [secret-stack] module with a few extra modules